Finite State Machines

 - They are similar to the Any State transitions in Mecanim.

 Variables are named containers for a value.
 The Action Editor allows you to hook Action parameters up to variables instead of constant values.
 E.g., "numberOfLives" instead of 3, "health" instead of 100.

 If a value needs to change over time you should use a Variable instead of a hard-coded value.

 All transitions between states are triggered by Events.

-You can also think of Playmaker Graphs as Flow Charts since many states can be evaluated in a single update.
+You can also think of Playmaker Graphs as Flow Charts:

 In this example, you can loop through the Spawn Enemy state multiple times in a single update until the maximum count is reached.

-Try to make a flow chart of the desired behaviour first, before you fill in the actions - you'll spot problems and opportunities quicker with this overview!
+Try to make a flow chart of the desired behaviour first, before you fill in the actions - you'll spot problems and solutions quicker with this overview!